afreeorange/wiki.nikhil.io.articles/Curry Experiments.md

-For base curry from which others may be derived.
+For a base curry from which others may be derived.

 Experiment One
 --------------